-The board will determine Chief Executive remuneration based on terms and conditions that reflect the nature of the organisation (size, sector, complexity of strategic challenges, etc.) and market conditions for executive remuneration in comparable organisations.
-Unless otherwise delegated, e.g., to a board committee, this will be determined by the board as a whole.
+The bBoard will determine Chief Executive remuneration based on terms and conditions that reflect the nature of the organisation (size, sector, complexity of strategic challenges, etc.) and market conditions for executive remuneration in comparable organisations.
+Unless otherwise delegated, e.g., to a beloard committee, this will be determined by the beloard as a whole.